LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/encoding_1.rst.txt

    encoding(Encoding)

 Declares the source file text encoding.
-Requires a back-end Prolog compiler supporting the chosen encoding.
+Requires a backend Prolog compiler supporting the chosen encoding.
 When used, this directive must be the first term in the source file in the first line.